petergdoyle/estreaming/spring-xd-samples-min/Notes_For_Artem.md

 ##Assertions and Next Steps?
 - I do understand how to configure an ExpressionEvaluationRequestHandlerAdvice to run the trim command on the RedisTemplate after the default "lpush" is done - and that module is operational.
-- I do not think the suggested trim(1, -1) has the desired effect but now that you can see what I am trying to do maybe you can suggest something different - and I am unclear really how the trim() operation works based on this - so if you think there is a way to modify that for the desired effect then I could appreciate your help because trim(0,5) doesn't work right either (to give a cap of 5 elements where the oldest is removed after the size of the collection grows beyond 5)
+- I do not think the suggested trim(1, -1) has the desired effect but now that you can see what I am trying to do maybe you can suggest something different - and I am unclear really how the trim() operation works based on this - so if you think there is a way to modify that for the desired effect then I could appreciate your help because trim(0,5) doesn't work right either (for instance to define a cap of 50 elements where the oldest is removed after the size of the collection grows beyond 50)
 	- If there is no appropriate trim() parameter to give the desired behavior, then I believe what I really need to do is to turn the ```lpush``` to a ```rpush```.
 I do understand there is a boolean property on the RedisQueueOutboundChannelAdapter to change the default behavior from 'lpush' to an 'rpush'.
 I **do not** understand how to set that property on the RedisQueueOutboundChannelAdapter itself given the way I have attempted to solve this problem by modifying the sample redis-sink module
+		- When I look at Spring Sources I see the only construction of RedisQueueOutboundChannelAdapter done in the RedisMessageBus class - I have no idea what that class does or how to provide it with the propery leftPush = false
 	- Any help would be much appreciated.
 	- I am a big supporter of your efforts and have tried not to ask lazy or stupid questions and avoid brute-force ways to achieve this and I am many hours into this and want to solve it rather than drop it - Thanks!